OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 What is the Ethereum Virtual Machine(EVM)?
 The EVM acts as a distributed computer running the underlying framework of Ethereum's operating structure.
-Ethereum is a distributed state machine, meaning that on top of holding all accounts and balances, it will update it's global state from block to block.
-The specific rules how state changes are defined by the EVM, which you can read more about in the `Ethereum state`_ section.
-Anyone can run the EVM on their personal computers, and in fact, this is how Ethereum is mined.
-The EVM facilitates transactions between both regular accounts and smart contracts, which fill blocks that update Ethereum's state.
+You can think of Ethereum as a single entity mantained by thousands of connected computers running a copy of the EVM.
+This entity is a blockchain, and we can describe any given block in the chain as having a "state_".
+The rules for changing state from block to block are defined by the EVM and are covered in the rest of this section.

-.. _Ethereum state:
+.. _state:

 Ethereum State
 ~~~~~~~~~~~~~~

+Before we get started, let's define a few terms:

+1. Transaction: Something that changes data within the blockchain.
+Common examples of this are changing account balances (sending ETH to someone else) or editing data within a `smart contract`_.

+2. Block: A blockchain is composed of blocks, which are each filled with transactions.

-Ethereum State is a snapshot of the blockchain at a point in time.
-This includes all balances and previous transactions under addresses,
+3. Ethereum State: A snapshot of the Ethereum blockchain at a point in time.

+4. Global Ethereum State: The agreed upon state of Ethereum by all instances of the EVM.

-all smart contracts existing on the blockchain -- essentially all data on the blockchain.
-This data is all stored in an enormous data structure
+Elaborating on the Ethereum State -- it's all stored in an enormous data structure.
+The data structure stores data for every account: current balance, nonce (number of previous transactions), smart
+contract code, etc. It also stores other data such as previous blocks and all data pertaining to them.
+All running instances of the EVM have a local copy of this giant data structure downloaded,
+and it is identical across all machines.

-(a `modified Merkle Patricia Trie <https://eth.wiki/en/fundamentals/patricia-tree>`_).
-So, how does this state update?
+So, how does this global state update?

 Once a block is committed every 15 seconds or so, AKA chained onto the blockchain,
-the global Ethereum state will transition from the previously known state to the new one.
+the global Ethereum state will transition from the previously known state to the new one
-This means that the old
-data structure will be overwritten with new data, and all Ethereum applications will
-adopt it.
-So if we look up the transaction history of an address with a transaction in
-the most recently committed block, we will see a new transaction has occured.
-This is also why transactions
-aren't instant; you must wait for the next block to be committed before it goes through.
+(details on how a `block is committed`_).
+A block being committed means that all transactions it contains has been deemed
+legitimate, and therefore, the giant data structure containing Ethereum's state has
+been updated with the new block's information.
+All running instances of the EVM
+must have adopted this new global state through downloading new data into their local
+giant data structures.
+So some account balances will have changed
+and some smart contract transactions will have been made, which all these
+machines must collectively agree on.
+Once this is complete, the block
+is finally committed to the blockchain and Ethereum's state will update.

+One thing to note is that the process for committing a new block onto the blockchain
+takes rougly 15 seconds for Ethereum, and that's one reason why transactions aren't instant.
+Only a few dozen to a few hundred transactions fill each block, and a transaction
+will only have completed once it is included in a block.
+(Note: it takes approximately 15 seconds
+to commit a block because the mean time to propegate new data
+across all running instances of the EVM is 12.6 seconds).

 Thus, we are able to describe Ethereum as having the state transition
 function Y(S, T)= S'.